Yes, this is the part where you start capturing the value created for your customers.

 For example, you may find that the alternatives you generated for charging your customers don’t result in a positive outcome for your startup.
 So, you should go back and redesign your strategy.

-However, by keeping in mind these 4 elements to determine your revenue streams strategy, will help you on building a sustainable and scalable startup.
+However, keeping in mind these 4 elements to determine your revenue stream strategy will help you with building a sustainable and scalable startup.

 After designing your first revenue streams hypothesis, it’s time to answer our next question: